makerdao/community/governance/polls/Adjust the PAXUSD-A Debt Ceiling - September 28, 2020.md

 ---
 # Poll: Adjust the PAXUSD-A Debt Ceiling - September 28, 2020

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Governance Community.
-The community can use this poll to express support or opposition for a **PAXUSD-A Debt Ceiling** increase from 60 million Dai to 100 million Dai.
+The community can use this poll to express support or opposition for a **PAXUSD-A Debt Ceiling** increase from its current value to 100 million Dai.

+The current value of the PAXUSD-A debt ceiling may change before this poll goes live.
+This value will depend on the outcome of the executive vote taking place on Friday, September 25, 2020.

 This Governance Poll ([FAQ](https://community-development.makerdao.com/makerdao-scd-faqs/scd-faqs/governance)) will be active for three days beginning on Monday, September 28 at 16:00 UTC, the results of which may inform an Executive Vote which will go live on Friday, October 1, at 16:00 UTC.